Prion: PrPres

-The infectious isoform of PrP, known as PrPSc, or simply the prion, is able to convert normal PrPC proteins into the infectious isoform by changing their conformation, or shape; this, in turn, alters the way the proteins interconnect.
-PrPSc always causes prion disease.
-Although the exact 3D structure of PrPSc is not known, it has a higher proportion of β-sheet structure in place of the normal α-helix structure.
-Aggregations of these abnormal isoforms form highly structured amyloid fibers, which accumulate to form plaques.
-The end of each fiber acts as a template onto which free protein molecules may attach, allowing the fiber to grow.
-Under most circumstances, only PrP molecules with an identical amino acid sequence to the infectious PrPSc are incorporated into the growing fiber.
-However, rare cross-species transmission is also possible.

 Normal function of PrP

 The physiological function of the prion protein remains poorly understood.
 While data from in vitro experiments suggest many dissimilar roles, studies on PrP knockout mice have provided only limited information because these animals exhibit only minor abnormalities.
-In research done in mice, it was found that the cleavage of PrP in peripheral nerves causes the activation of myelin repair in Schwann cells and that the lack of PrP proteins caused demyelination in those cells.
+Research in mice has found that the cleavage of PrP in peripheral nerves causes the activation of myelin repair in Schwann cells, and that the lack of PrP proteins causes demyelination in those cells.

 PrP and regulated cell death

 MAVS, RIP1, and RIP3 are prion-like proteins found in other parts of the body.
-They also polymerise into filamentous amyloid fibers which initiate regulated cell death in the case of a viral infection to prevent the spread of virions to other, surrounding cells.
+They also polymerise into filamentous amyloid fibers that initiate regulated cell death in the case of a viral infection to prevent the spread of virions to other, surrounding cells.
+There is evidence that PrP and pathogenic PrPSc contribute to ferroptosis sensitivity, a condition that is enhanced by RAC3 expression.

 PrP and long-term memory

-A review of evidence in 2005 suggested that PrP may have a normal function in maintenance of long-term memory.
+A review of evidence in 2005 suggested that PrP may have a normal function in the maintenance of long-term memory.
 As well, a 2004 study found that mice lacking genes for normal cellular PrP protein show altered hippocampal long-term potentiation.
 A recent study that also suggests why this might be the case, found that neuronal protein CPEB has a similar genetic sequence to yeast prion proteins.
 The prion-like formation of CPEB is essential for maintaining long-term synaptic changes associated with long-term memory formation.